 The couple should put together a list of questions they have for each other to make the best use of time in each marriage counseling session.

-The following questions can be shared with the couple, but they should be encouraged to come up with a personalized list in advance of the session:
+The following questions can be shared during couples therapy, but they should be encouraged to come up with a personalized list in advance of the session:

 - What are the biggest problems in our marriage?

 - Is this a temporary phase (or is it something more permanent)?

 - When did these problems start?

 - Do you believe we can save our marriage?